davidhoksza/BioAlphabet/README.md

 - [Protein alphabet](http://www.bioch.ox.ac.uk/howarth/alphabet.htm)
     - Alphabet consisting of protein 3D structures comming from [PDB](https://www.ebi.ac.uk/pdbe/) created by Mark Howarth.
-To produce the image files used in BioAlphabet, I used the PyMOL *pse* files which can be downloaded from Mark Horwath's page and used a PyMOL script (available in the scripts directory) to convert those into images.
+To produce the image files used in BioAlphabet, I used the PyMOL *pse* files which can be downloaded from Mark Horwath's page and wrote a PyMOL script (available in the scripts directory) to convert those into images.